dijasila/GPAW/doc/tutorialsexercises/electronic/berry/berry_tutorial.rst

 .. literalinclude:: polarization_BaTiO3.py

 which calculates the polarization.
 It will take a few minutes on a single CPU, but can also be parallelized.
 It generates a .json file that contains the polarization and will read if the script is run again.
 It is thus possible to submit the polarization script and print the polarization by rerunning the script above in the terminal.
 The calculation adds the contribution from the electrons and the nucleii, which implies that the result is independent of the positions of the atoms relative to the unit cell.
-The results should be 0.27 C/m`^2` for LDA and  0.45 C/m`^2` for PBE , which agrees with the values from literature [#Zhang]_.
+The results should be 0.27 `C/m^2` for LDA and  0.45 `C/m^2` for PBE , which agrees with the values from literature. [#Zhang]_ Technically this approach is incorrect since an adiabatic path between a non-polar reference structure (in this case the cubic phase of BaTiO3) and the polar phase (the tetragonal phase of BaTiO3) is needed in order to properly compute the spontanous polarization. [#King-Smith]_ However for BaTiO3 the spontaneous polarization happens to be smaller than the so called polarization quantum, and therefore the approach presented here yields the correct result.

 Born effective charges of tetragonal BaTiO3